 Gorillas are found in 11 countries in Africa.
-All gorilla subspecies are critically endangered and threatened by habitat loss, disease, poaching and conflict with humans.
+Mountain gorillas remain endangered, with just over 1000 individuals alive in the wild, and three other gorilla subspecies, Eastern lowland, Western lowland and Cross River gorillas listed as critically endangered on the IUCN Red List.
+They are threatened by habitat loss, disease, poaching and conflict with humans.
 This is made worse by the living conditions of people surrounding gorilla habitats including poverty, lack of social services and high human population growth rates.
-Mountain gorillas found in Bwindi Impenetrable Forest and Virunga Volcanoes in Uganda, Rwanda and DRC are numbering only less than 900.
+Mountain gorillas found in Bwindi Impenetrable Forest and Virunga Volcanoes in Uganda, Rwanda and DRC.
 Eastern Lowland gorillas found in DRC are less than 5,000; and western lowland gorillas found in DRC and other countries in Africa are over 100,000, and are considered to be critically endangered because of the devastating effects of Ebola diseases outbreaks on their populations with a loss of over 5,000 gorillas.
 However the most endangered of the gorillas subspecies are the Cross River gorillas, found in Nigeria and Cameroon and numbering about 300.

 To address these threats to gorilla conservation we improve gorilla health through regular health monitoring of habituated gorilla groups, and improving community attitudes to gorilla and forest conservation including reducing illegal use of the forest for poaching and harvesting of timber and non timber forest products, and improving their conservation practices through promotion of clean energy where we have started with energy saving cook stoves, soil and water conservation and sustainable agriculture.